 The easiest way to understand Stephen Ministry to understand the three roles involved:

 - Stephen Leaders establish and direct Stephen Ministry in a congregation.
 They recruit and train Stephen Ministers, meet with potential care receivers to assess their needs, match care receivers with Stephen Ministers, and provide Stephen Ministers with ongoing supervision and continuing education.
-Dawn Frisch, Larry Gray, and Carol Strickland have been trained and commissioned to be our Stephen Leaders.
+Margaret Davis, Bob Frish, Dawn Frisch, Lisa Oelke, and Carol Strickland have been trained and commissioned to be our Stephen Leaders.

 - Stephen Ministers receive fifty hours of training.
 They provide care usually to one person at a time, meeting with that person once a week for about an hour.
 Men are paired with men, and women with women.
 Twice a month, Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.